antofuller/CROMA/README.md

 NeurIPS page: https://nips.cc/virtual/2023/poster/70928

 # Using Pretrained CROMA models
 My goal is to make CROMA as noob-friendly as possible.
+To use pretrained CROMA models, you will need the *use_croma.py* file and pretrained weights.
+The *pretrain_croma.py* file is only needed if you want to pretrain your own models from scratch.

 Download the pretrained weights here: https://huggingface.co/antofuller/CROMA/tree/main